 If the government wanted to do something positive to help the telecommunications industry and consumers, to hose down the fuss over a ‘copper tax’ and any rage over the recently announced price rises, naming a date for closing the urban copper network would be a good start.

 : Fixed pool of money.
 New Zealand’s broadband market is effectively saturated, there’s little scope for growth.
-With service providers now offering unlimited data plans at a little over $100 a month there’s not much headroom to sell bigger plans although there is scope to covert users on low-end plans to the higher-end plans.
+With service providers now offering unlimited data plans at a little over $100 a month, there’s not much headroom to sell bigger plans although there is scope to convert users on low-end plans to the higher-end plans.

 : You might wonder why telcos bother to sell broadband if they don’t make money from it.
 In part this has a lot to do with the way telcos sell bundles of services and need to protect their profitable lines of business.

 If, say, Spark conceded broadband market share to other service providers those companies would have an open door to sell other telecommunications services to the customers.
 In other words, when Spark loses a broadband customer, there’s an increased chance it will lose all that customer’s business.